chauvinSimon/hmm_for_autonomous_driving/README.md

 		- They direct map the given unobserved variable (target) x a class label y depended on the observed variables (training samples)
 		- They try to learn which features from the training examples are most useful to discriminate between the different possible classes.

+The HMM is a stochastic generative model
+- An HMM is **stochastic** because the state sequence is a random variable
+	- we simply don’t know what value it took, when the model generated a particular observation sequence
+- when it generates an observation sequence it does so using a randomly-chosen state sequence
+- We can never know the “true” sequence because it’s a hidden random variable (let’s call it Q)
+	- What we have to do is consider all possible state sequences (so Q is best described as a probability distribution).
+	- We have to think in a Bayesian way: we must say that Q is simultaneously taking on all possible values, some more likely than others.
+- Forward Algorithm
+	- The correct way to compute the probability of an observation sequence having been generated by a model, is to sum over all possible values of Q
+	- technically, we can call this operation ‘integrating away’ Q because we only care about the probability and not about the value of Q
+	- The quantity we obtain is called the Forward probability and can be computed using the Forward algorithm.
+	- Sometimes, just interested in an approximation to the Forward probability
+		- So, instead of summing over all values of Q, we just pick the single most likely value and compute the probability of the observation sequence given that one value of Q

 We are trying to find the parameters for multiple probabilities:
 - **Initial state probability**: `P[lane(t)]`.
 It can be seen as the prior.